tomatohammado/gatsby-demo/README.md

 `
 ```

-The query is graphql, which to be honest I don't understand fully.
-But this query is finding the markdown file that matches the path, and returning html and frontmatter properties.
+The query is graphql, which to be honest I am not familiar with and do not know why the syntax is what it is (backticks? no commas?!).
+However, it looks lik this query is finding the markdown file that matches the path, and returning its html and frontmatter properties.

 We are almost there!